TRT Global - 800 years on, Türkiye celebrates the wit and wisdom of its own Nasreddin Hodja

 For centuries, his tales have travelled across the Middle East, where his name has become shorthand for a certain kind of paradoxical wisdom: the wise man who speaks the truth no one else dares voice.

-Whether man or myth, he lives on as the wise guide of the Muslim world.
+Whether man or myth, he lives on as the humour icon of the Muslim world.
 Nasreddin Hodja’s legacy is at once local and vast.
 The earliest written record of his tales appears in the Saltukname of 1485, but he had long since entered oral tradition by then.

 Today, he is UNESCO-certified, officially recognised as part of the Cultural Heritage since 2022.
 In 1996, UNESCO had already named it the International Year of Nasreddin Hodja.